Amy-Sim/1800_202310_DTC15/README.md

     6. Click the star icon if you want to favourite a driver/passenger.
     7. Click "Favourites" bookmarked buddies will show up.
     8. Click weather banner, to check the weather
-    9. Cick on "Resources", for articales relating to hental health.
+    9. Cick on "Resources", for articales relating to mental health.

 ## 5. Known Bugs and Limitations